-FAC program provides a twenty-five dollars weekly supplement to the unemployment compensation of eligible claimants.
+FAC program provides twenty-five dollars weekly supplement to the unemployment compensation of eligible claimants.
 This program is 100% funded by the federal government.
-As of June 30, 2009, FAC paid a total amount of \$172,530 to claimants.
+For the year ended June 30, 2010, FAC paid a total amount of \$599,738 to claimants.
+The FAC program began to wind down as of May 29, 2010 where new benefit claims initiated after this date are no longer eligible for this program.

-Individual Nonshared Proprietary Fund Notes to Financial Statements June 30, 2009 (Amounts in \$000's)
+Individual Nonshared Proprietary Fund Notes to Financial Statements June 30, 2010 (Amounts in \$000's)